songster-sa/aws-developer-associate-notes/readme.md

 - lambda concurrent execution limit 1000
 - API gateway errors
     - **429 - too many requests** - throttle - exponential backoff etc
+- use swagger to convert APIs
+- API gateway provides a pass through to SOAP - no conversions
 - **VPC** virtual private cloud
     - like a VPN for your account
     - private subnet id